After Tooth Extraction

-After tooth extraction, it is important for a blood clot to form to stop the bleeding and begin the healing process.
+After tooth extraction, a blood clot needs to form to stop the bleeding and begin the healing process.
 That’s why we ask you to bite on a gauze pad for 20 minutes after the appointment.
 If the bleeding or oozing still persists, place another gauze pad and bite firmly for another 20 minutes.
 You may have to do this several times.

 If antibiotics are prescribed, continue to take them until the prescription is finished, even if signs and symptoms of infection are gone.